ycomiti/tail-ng/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
+If you would like to contribute to this project, please fork the repository and submit a pull request.<br>
 For more details, see the `CONTRIBUTING.md` file.

 ## Support